 As the forest products and building materials industry ramps up to meet the increase in construction demands, independent lumberyards face some challenges: consolidation, pressure to operate efficiently, and finding new ways to attract and retain the best talent.
 LMC, a forest products and building material co-op serving over 360 independent lumberyards, has partnered with Wharton on a unique program to enhance the skills of leaders.

-LMC: Driving Growth offers Independent Lumberyards a comprehensive management training program hosted by the world’s oldest U.S. business school.
-The program includes interactive lectures and faculty and peer dialogue on the newest core concepts of business, with the opportunity to apply these concepts in their own businesses.
+LMC: Driving Growth offers independent lumberyards a comprehensive management training program hosted by the world’s oldest U.S. business school.
+The program includes interactive lectures and faculty and peer dialogue on the newest core concepts of business, with the opportunity to apply these concepts in participants own businesses.
 Participants will explore working across organizational boundaries and also receive instruction on finance and negotiation.
 Additional sessions delve into corporate growth, organizational culture, digital marketing, and succession planning.

 Wharton faculty apply their field-based research and the latest strategic insights to help participants learn what they need to know to be a strategic change agent for their organizations.